HELPING CALGARY'S PROPERTIES REACH THEIR POTENTIAL

 These drywall imperfections are called screw pops and they can happen for a number of reasons from improperly hung drywall to natural shifting or drying of the lumber the drywall is attached to.
 Regardless of the cause, drywall screw pops can ruin the look of an otherwise beautiful wall.

 If you have drywall screw pops in your home or office and you’d like them fixed, we can help!
-We can repair your drywall screw pops so well you’ll never know we were there.
+We can repair your drywall screw pops so well you’ll never know they were there.
 You won’t have to worry about them coming back either!

 If your home or office is over a year old, there is a good chance you have some cracks in your walls.
 Like drywall screw pops, drywall cracks may seem easy to repair with a little bit of spackle and paint.
 Also like drywall screw pops, if these imperfections aren’t repaired correctly they will keep coming back no matter how many times you try fixing them.